Border Cities

 Conclusions

-Architecture, the oldest of professions, by organising itself for the construction of inhabited space, has marked its history as a celebration of peace, hope, coexistence, fraternity and the libertarian nature of the human being.
+Architecture, the oldest of professions, by organizing itself for the construction of inhabited space, has marked its history as a celebration of peace, hope, coexistence, fraternity and the libertarian nature of the human being.

-We, participants of the 3rd International Conference on Urban Development in Border Cities, gathered in Foz do Iguaçu, from 2 to 5 August 2009, at the Itaipu Technological Park - PTI, under the theme "Integration and Sustainability", came to the following conclusions and recommendations:
+We, participants of the 3rd International Conference on Urban Development in Border Cities, gathered in Foz do Iguaçu, from August 2 to 5, 2009, at the Itaipu Technological Park - PTI, under the theme "Integration and Sustainability", came to the following conclusions and recommendations:

 To think and plan cities and towns with international borders as a single settlement, a continuous territory with multicultural characteristics, it is necessary to consider the limitations of traditional institutional arrangements for the management of urban and regional spaces.
 Economic and social complexities operate as potentialities, determining the dimension of their development;